 Worth mentioning are above all the four small windows in the apse which depict the Sacraments of Penance, Confirmation, Ordination and the Anointing of the Sick, as well as the baptismal font made of copper sheet by the South Tyrolean artist Martin Rainer (1923-2012).
 Opposite of it, in a niche, stands Our Lady of Sorrows, a sculpture dating back to the 17th century.
 The four large round-arched windows show the Sermon on the Mount and the sacraments of Baptism, Eucharist and Marriage.

-Church service (in German language) Sundays at 8.30 am.
+Church service (in German language) on Saturday at 6 pm and on Sunday at 8.30 am.